reboot-dev/reboot-hello/README.md

 - Press: Ctrl+Shift+P (Linux / Windows) or Command+Shift+P (Mac)
 - Type/Select: `Dev Containers: Reopen In Container`

-VSCode will now start the Dev Container, and restart VSCode to be running inside of that container.
+VSCode will now start the Dev Container and restart VSCode to be running inside of that container.

-Now you're ready to [Run the application](#run-the-application)!
+Now you're ready to [run the application](#run-the-application)!

 <a id="use-a-docker-container"></a>
 ## Use a Docker container